Evans, Henry (Harry)

 Biographical Text

-Making his league debut for the Grecians against Walsall at Fellows Park the following August, he scored six goals in 30 starts.
+Making his league debut for the Grecians against Walsall at Fellows Park in August 1947, he scored six goals in 30 starts.
 However, apart from a run of 11 consecutive matches the following season, Harry had to be content with reserve team football.

-Harry became assistant manager at Tottenham Hotspur after leaving the Shots, and along with manager Bill Nicholson helped guide the team to a League and Cup double in 1961.
+Harry became assistant manager at Tottenham Hotspur after leaving the Shots, and along with manager Bill Nicholson, helped guide the team to a League and Cup double in 1961.
+His daughter married Tottenham and Scotland player John White who was tragically killed by a lightning strike in 1964 just two years after Harry had died of cancer.

 Appearances